PedroMTQ/UniFuncNet/README.md

 - `search_type` - starting point of the search, if the user aims to provide IDs for proteins, then it would be `protein_search`, and the same for the other types of biological instances

+### Exporting UniFuncNet's output to Neo4j

+I have included an API that reads UniFuncNet's output and exports it to a Neo4j database which you can then query.
+To use it see the respective [workflow](Workflows/UniFuncNet_Neo4j_Connector).

 ### Running workflows